jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 2. Choose "Parameter Store"
 3. Create a parameter for "CHKP_CLOUDGUARD_ID", and key in the your CloudGuard API key.
 (Choose "String")
 4. Create a parameter for "CHKP_CLOUDGUARD_SECRET" and  key in the your CloudGuard Secret.
 (Choose "String)

+And buildspec.yml will instruct Codebuild to access these parameters required for SHIFTLEFT when in build stage.

 > Optionally, you can choose "SecureString" in which chase the string will be encrypted using KMS keys from your account.